Carver Theatre Set the Stage to Reduce Their Heating & Energy Bills

-In 2013, Philip Kiernan, one of 20 active volunteers at the Carver Theatre, began researching for a building energy management system that ticked all their boxes.
+Moreover, Philip Kiernan, one of 20 active volunteers at the Carver Theatre, began researching for a building energy management system that ticked all their boxes.
 He found HeatingSave via. the internet and on checking what the system would do, knew it ticked all boxes for the Carver Theatre.

 When speaking to the HeatingSave reporter, Mr. Kiernan said he wanted to “try to make the heating more efficient.”
 He added, “our aim was to reduce the audience’s temperature complaints and to even it out so that the heating was on only when it was needed.”
 Before HeatingSave, the heating was on from 4pm until 11pm every day; an issue that they needed to address.

-“I didn’t consider anyone else,” Mr. Keirnan told the reporter when asked why he chose HeatingSave: “It was the low cost and that we could access the system remotely which is very important when you don’t live next door to the building.”
+“I didn’t consider anyone else”, Mr. Keirnan told the reporter when asked why he chose HeatingSave: “It was the low cost and that we could access the system remotely which is very important when you don’t live next door to the building.”
 He particularly liked that HeatingSave’s building energy management system allowed him to program 12+ months of shows in one go.

 Mr. Keirnan described the system training that he received as “very functional” to the HeatingSave reporter.

 When asked what he likes most about HeatingSave’s building energy management system, Mr. Kiernan replied, “it’s a combination.
-It’s being able to set up a diary of heating plans that I can apply quickly so I can build a series of days very quickly but also the fact that I can do it from home and that I don’t have to go on site.
+It’s being able to set up a diary of heating plans that I can apply quickly so I can build a series of days very quickly but also the fact that I can do it from home and that I don’t have to go on-site.
 I just let the system run itself, which is the beauty for us.”

 The HeatingSave Helpdesk also has an online, non-verbal system that “allows me to drop the non-urgent queries when the system’s running and I have a query about it or if I need something doing,” he said.

-In 2016, Theatre management wanted to extend the Carver Theatre’s building management system and to add extra heating zones within the building.
+Then, a few years later, Theatre management wanted to extend the Carver Theatre’s building management system and to add extra heating zones within the building.
 They did this by easily installing HeatingSave thermostatic radiator valves with wired heads to allow additional areas within the theatre to be heated at separate times.

-Mr. Keirnan was very impressed with the level of service he received from HeatingSave’s Operational department: “2019 we had to have the line server repaired but I posted it down to you and it was fixed and returned and I had it back in operation within 7 days, which didn’t matter because the HeatingSave controllers were still running the heating system perfectly.”
+Mr. Keirnan was very impressed with the level of service he received from HeatingSave’s Operational department: “We had to have the line server repaired but I posted it down to you and it was fixed and returned and I had it back in operation within 7 days, which didn’t matter because the HeatingSave controllers were still running the heating system perfectly.”